ewdlop/OSINT/README.md

 [Ilibrary gensis ][isam ]so touched.
 (Michael is 慘不仁賭)

+I am proud of you.
+I do not feel proud of myself.

 It is call[ed] [Aa]dversial [Nn]eural [Nn]etwork.

 I suggested a postive sum game.